Homemade Spaghetti Meat Sauce Recipe for Slow Cooker

 Homemade Spaghetti Meat Sauce for the Slow Cooker with Giant Meatballs, another Quick Supper ♥ KitchenParade.com.
 Low Fat.
 Low Carb.
 High Protein.
 Weight Watchers Friendly.

-Parent Parties in the 1960s
+On My Mind: Parent Parties in the 1960s

 When I was a girl, my parents hosted a dinner party for friends, fussing over the food and the table.
 The theme must have been "Italy" because the menu was classic Italian aka "Eye-talian" as interpreted by Prairie Canadians and Midwesterners who’d no more seen Naples than New York.

-(Side note: After this story first went live back in 2010, a note arrived from my 80-something father, a gentle reminder that during World War II, Canadian and Midwestern soldiers were in Italy by the thousands and that Italian military cemeteries hold thousands of those thousands.)
+(Side note: After this story first went live back in 2010, a note arrived from my then 80-something father, a gentle reminder that during World War II, Canadian and Midwestern soldiers were in Italy by the thousands and that Italian military cemeteries hold thousands of those thousands.)

-The kitchen table sagged with big platters of spaghetti topped with meat sauce, baskets of garlic bread and a festive (plastic) bowl of (iceberg) lettuce and tomato salad with – little doubt – bottled Italian dressing.
+The kitchen table sagged with big platters of spaghetti topped with meat sauce, baskets of garlic bread and a festive (plastic) bowl of (iceberg) lettuce and tomato salad with – little doubt – (bottled) Italian dressing.

-To my widened young eyes, this party was somehow "grown-up entertaining" – a far remove from the familiar "company for Sunday dinner" or "having people over for supper".
-Oh, it looked so worldly! so chic! oh-so-grown-up!
-What disappointment when the babysitter corralled all the kids and took us next door for the night.
+To my widened young eyes, this party was a pinnacle of "grown-up entertaining" – a far remove from the familiar "company for Sunday dinner" or "having people over for supper".

 Concentrated, Assertive Flavor

-Nowadays, ha! when just-add-hamburger spaghetti sauce comes cheap in jars, there’s nothing exotic about spaghetti with a meaty tomato sauce.
+Nowadays when just-add-hamburger spaghetti sauce comes cheap in jars, there’s nothing exotic about spaghetti with a meaty tomato sauce.
 It’s everyday food, inexpensive to make, easy to serve, a household staple.

-So many recipes for homemade spaghetti sauce take their flavor from Italian sausage – it works, every time.
+Many recipes for homemade spaghetti sauce take their flavor from Italian sausage – it works, every time.
 But Italian sausage adds much fat and many calories, more than is healthful for an everyday meal.

 So when I adapted this recipe from Taste of Home, I skipped the Italian sausage itself but kept its spices.
 Then I let the spaghetti sauce simmer at low temperature for a loooong time, concentrating the flavors.
 The result is assertive flavor that’s good for you and good to eat.
 Let’s have a party!